 •Can my buddies join as passengers?
 Yes.
 Even more, you can dive and your friends and family can come along.
 The dive sites in Bali for Try Dive are also really enjoyable for snorkeling.

 Be aware that there is a no-fly rule after diving.
 For safety reasons, allow 12 to 24 hours between your last dive and your flight.

 •I have asthma.
 Is it possible to dive?
-Some types of asthma are compatible with scuba diving and others are not, like for example, sever chronicle Asthma.
+Some types of asthma are compatible with scuba diving and others are not, for example, severe chronicle Asthma.
 But it is highly recommended to check with your doctor to confirm if you are fit to dive and get a medical clearance.

 Discover Scuba Diving in Bali.
 Note

-To enrol in Discover Scuba Diving program, you need first to feel comfortable in the water and also be in good health conditions.
-In addition, you will need to complete a Medical Questionnaire upon arrival to Southern Dreams Diving Club.
+To enroll in the Discover Scuba Diving program, you need first to feel comfortable in the water and also be in good health conditions.
+In addition, you will need to complete a Medical Questionnaire upon arrival at Southern Dreams Diving Club.
 If you have any medical history or condition, it doesn’t mean that you are not qualified to dive, but will indicate the need for a medical assessment by a physician prior to diving.